quanteda/quanteda/cran-comments.md

 Fixed:

-- Breaking documentation link in two .Rd files in the package **tosca** is now fixed on the **quanteda** side.
+- Breaking documentation link in two .Rd files in the package **tosca**: fixed on the **quanteda** side.

-- **tidytext** - We have not only informed the package maintainer that their use in a vignette of a function deprecated in v3 (released in 2021) is now defunct, but also we issued a PR to fix this (https://github.com/juliasilge/tidytext/pull/242).
+- **RNewsflow** - Fised on CRAN, based on our PR (https://github.com/kasperwelbers/RNewsflow/pull/9).

-- **RNewsflow** - We have not only informed the package maintainer that their use in a vignette of a function deprecated in v3 (released in 2021) is now defunct, but also we issued a PR to fix this (https://github.com/kasperwelbers/RNewsflow/pull/9).
+Informed and pending a fix:

-Not fixed:
+- **tidytext**: We have not only informed the package maintainer that their use in a vignette of a function deprecated in v3 (released in 2021) is now defunct, but also we issued a PR to fix this (https://github.com/juliasilge/tidytext/pull/242).

-- This breaks the **gofastr** package because that package calls functions that we first deprecated in version 3.3 and have now made defunct.
+- **gofastr**: That package calls functions that we first deprecated in version 3.3 and have now made defunct.
 We issued a pull request fixing this for that package nearly six months ago (https://github.com/trinker/gofastr/pull/12) and the package maintainer has yet to accept it.

 # Submission notes